DomFord/domford.net/content/publication/ford-techno-giants-2020/index.md

   and reflect the powerful anxieties in our cultures to do with the future of the human– technology relationship.
 In particular, both examples expose the human–nonhuman boundary as being exceeding difficult to define and place, despite a constant desire to.
-The figure of the giant offers a powerful focal point for these representations.'
+The figure of the giant offers a powerful focal point for these representations.
 tags:
 - Fallout
 - Mass Effect